 Main walls

 Repair category 2

-Notes The rendering of outer walls is cracked and weathered in places and can be repaired or replaced by a competent local builder.
+Notes The roughcasting of outer walls is stained and cracked in places and can be repaired or replaced by a competent local builder.
+The stonework is eroded and a competent local builder can investigate and repair

+as required.